 Article 399 of the Korean Commercial Code (hereinafter, the “KCC”) provides that if directors have acted in violation of any laws, decrees, or the Articles of Incorporation, or has neglected to perform their duties, they shall be jointly and severally liable for damages to the company.
 Further, according to Article 622 of the KCC, if a director obtains pecuniary gains for himself or causes another person to obtain pecuniary gains by acting in breach of his duty, and has thereby inflicted loss on the company, such director shall be subject to an imprisonment not exceeding ten years or to a fine not exceeding 30,000,000 Won.

 In the present case, if SK GAS sells the Memberships to a third party at an unfairly low price and there are no justifiable business reasons for such sale, there is a possibility that the directors involved in making such decision would be found to have acted in breach of their fiduciary duties under Article 382-3 of the KCC and thus, would be held responsible for civil or criminal liabilities.
-However, in the event that SK GAS does not have any reason to continue to hold the Memberships and SK GAS makes a business judgment that it is favorable to sell the Memberships at proper prices right now, if SK GAS is not able to find a third party to purchase the Memberships above or if the value of the Memberships in the near future would not be expected to increase substantially above , such circumstances would constitute justifiable business reasons for the sale of the Membership at .
+However, in the event that SK GAS does not have any reason to continue to hold the Memberships and SK GAS makes a business judgment that it is favorable to sell the Memberships at proper prices right now, if SK GAS is not able to find a third party to purchase the Memberships above or if the value of the Memberships in the near future would not be expected to increase substantially above half the price of the book valueitute justifiable business reasons for the sale of the Membership at half the price of the book value

 According to Article 399 of the KCC, if the directors’ breach of any laws, decrees, or the Articles of Incorporation, or neglect in performance of their duties is brought about by a resolution taken by the Board of Directors, the directors who have assented to such resolution shall be held jointly and severally liable, but the directors who are recorded in the minutes to have objected to such resolution shall avoid liabilities.